Lightning-Universe/lightning-flash/docs/source/general/serve.rst

      - Transform the predictions tensors back to a text encoding.
    * - :class:`~flash.core.serve.ModelComponent`
      - The :class:`~flash.core.serve.ModelComponent` contains the de-serialization, inference and serialization functions.
-   * - :class:`~flash.core.serve.GridModel`
+   * - :class:`~flash.core.serve.Servable`
-     - The :class:`~flash.core.serve.GridModel` is an helper track the asset file related to a model
+     - The :class:`~flash.core.serve.Servable` is an helper track the asset file related to a model
    * - :class:`~flash.core.serve.Composition`
      - The :class:`~flash.core.serve.Composition` defines the computations / endpoints to create & run
    * - :func:`~flash.core.serve.decorators.expose`